The Dividend Discount Model (DDM): The Black Sheep of Valuation?

 And it values the company today based on the present value of its dividends and that potential future value (either the stock price or the Equity Value via the Terminal Value calculation).

 If you sum up these numbers, you can see whether the company is valued appropriately.

 The Dividend Discount Model works well in two main cases:

-- Companies with Special Legal/Regulatory Requirements – For example, banks must maintain a certain amount of regulatory capital (mostly Common Shareholders’ Equity), so they issue dividends based on their capital targets, and you “back into” the proper dividend numbers in models.
+- Companies with Special Legal/Regulatory Requirements – For example, banks must maintain a certain amount of regulatory capital (mostly Common Shareholders’ Equity or the Statement of Owner’s Equity), so they issue dividends based on their capital targets, and you “back into” the proper dividend numbers in models.
 And Equity Real Estate Investment Trusts (REITs) must distribute almost all their Net Income, so the DDM can work well in REIT valuations.

 The DDM is a horrible idea for tech/biotech startups and anything else in the “growth” category with unstable or unpredictable cash flows.

 Even if you pick the right company, though, the DDM is more difficult to set up and use than a standard DCF because it requires more assumptions and knowledge of the company’s capital structure.

 The Basic Steps of a Dividend Discount Model